-Matt popped back in to share a little more of his travel wisdom (perhaps he didn't want to be outdone by Candice?)
+Matt popped back in to share a little more of his travel wisdom.
+(Perhaps he didn't want to be outdone by Candice?)
 He suggested that if you are travelling to the same locations regularly, it can help to build relationships with local drivers.
 Matt told me that when he and his work colleague used to travel regularly to Melbourne, they had a specific driver who would pick them up at their request, in a previously agreed spot away from all the lines.
-This is a little bit of "you scratch my back, I'll scratch yours" type of action.
+This is a little bit of "you scratch my back, I'll scratch yours".
 For a regular fare for well-behaved travellers, a driver might be willing to make him or herself available for private bookings.
 If anything, it sounds like it is worth asking!

 8. Carry small amounts of cash

 Or perhaps you only have limited time available and you can't find a vendor that takes EFTPOS.
-Maybe you are desperate for a drink and you forgot to bring your drink bottle, so you need to grab a bottle of water from a vending machine.
+Maybe you are desperate for a drink and you forgot to bring your drink bottle and need to grab a bottle of water from a vending machine.
 Maybe you need a stick of gum but the EFTPOS minimum is $10.
 The credit card machines goes on the fritz in your taxi and you need to pay a fare.
 Picking up what I am putting down?
-Of course you can't be prepared for every single possibility, but having a bit of cash on you could save you from some awkward or time-poor situations.
+Of course you can't be prepared for every single possibility.
+But having a bit of cash on you could save you from some awkward or time-poor situations.

 9. Make the most of your travel location

-Latonya Roberts from LTR Travels hit me up on Instagram and let me know that she loves travelling for work so much she has actually made a career out of it!
+La Tonya Roberts hit me up on Instagram and let me know that she loves travelling for work so much she has actually made a career out of it!
 That’s commitment!
 Latonya told me that her best tip is to make time to explore the location by doing some local activities and eating local food.

-I totally agree with Latonya on this one and I am making more of a conscious effort to enjoy the places I travel to.
+I totally agree with La Tonya on this one.
+I'm making more of a conscious effort to enjoy the places I travel to.
 Do you know, I have been to Melbourne three times for work and have not done any sightseeing?
 Seems like such a waste!

 10. Embrace Airplane Mode

-The lovely Johanna from Adventures of Jo sent me an email telling me that her best travel tip is to make sure you remember to pop your phone onto airplane mode so that you can use it in the sky.
-This is a great tip – my phone is an extension of me and I am lost without it (I just had a mini digital detox and it was hard!).
+The lovely Johanna from Adventures of Jo sent me an email with her travel tip.
+She said to make sure you remember to pop your phone onto airplane mode so that you can use it in the sky.
+This is a great tip.
+My phone is an extension of me and I am lost without it.
+(I just had a mini digital detox and it was hard!).

-To take Jo’s tip a step further, I recommend you download your favourite tunes or podcasts to your phone or tablet before you fly so that you have plenty to listen to while you are up in the air.
-This goes for e-books and magazines too – anything to avoid the crappy (and sometimes non-existent) in-flight entertainment, right?
+To take Jo’s tip a step further, I recommend you download your favourite tunes or podcasts to your phone or tablet before you fly.
+Then you have plenty to listen to while you are up in the air!
+This goes for e-books and magazines too.
+Anything to avoid the crappy (and sometimes non-existent) in-flight entertainment, right?